Most people think that vizslas are malnourished or weak at first glance.

 Top 5 Ingredients: 1.
 Deboned Chicken, 2.
 Turkey Meal, 3.
 Sweet Potatoes, 4.
 Salmon Meal, 5.
 Chicken Fat

-However, it’s the freeze-dried bites that really elevate the food’s taste.
+However, it’s the freeze-dried bites that elevate the food’s taste.
 Even the kibbles are coated with freeze-dried raw powder to enhance their flavor.
-Apart from that, the food is also fortified with omega fatty acids for skin nourishment and glucosamine for joint health.
+The food is also fortified with omega fatty acids for skin nourishment and glucosamine for joint health.
 The formula is exclusively prepared in Texas, USA, and is free from grains and gluten.

 8. Wellness CORE Grain-Free Large Breed Chicken & Turkey Recipe Dry Dog Food